Darxo/Hardened/README.md

 - NPCs are far less likely to attack into an active **Rebuke**
 - NPCs are more likely use **Disarm** onto enemies with **Spearwall** or **Riposte**
 - NPCs are now less likely to use Break Free if they have almost no Melee Defense to begin with and more likely if they have a lot of Melee Defense
+- NPCs are 20% more likely to try to destroy shields of someone with **Phalanx** perk
+- NPCs are 50% more likely to try to destroy shields of someone with **One with the Shield** perk

 ### World Map